Navigating the DOT SAP Evaluation Process

 - 3 min read

-What Are US D.O.T SAP Services?
+Understanding US D.O.T SAP Services

 The Role of a Substance Abuse Professional

-Conducting face-to-face clinical assessments
+Conduct face-to-face clinical assessments.

-Reviewing the employee’s history and circumstances
+Review the employee’s history and circumstances.

-Recommending appropriate education, treatment, or counseling programs
+Recommend appropriate education, treatment, or counseling programs.

-Providing a return-to-duty evaluation after treatment completion
+Provide a return-to-duty evaluation after treatment completion.

 SAPs work independently from employers and testing facilities to maintain objectivity and confidentiality.